ybgirgin3/Rest-API-with-Flask/README.md

 MacOS and Windows;

-You can use same command but use with which letter you use your python python/python3
+You can use same command but use with which python version you use python/python3

-and hit enter after that our terminal will respond us like this;
+and hit enter.
+After that our terminal will respond us like this;

 ```sh